 Setting Description Meas Freq Specify the frequency of the signal to be measured.
 Step Sets the increment size when changing the Frequency using the knob or mouse wheel.
 Auto When Auto is enabled, the step size is adjusted automatically based on the span setting.
+Real-Time When Real-Time mode is enabled, the entire SEM span is measured using a real-time/contiguous acquisition.
+Not all described parameters are available in Real-Time mode.
 Measurement Type Specifies the type of measurement for the reference channel; used as a reference for the offsets.
 Total Power Sets the reference to the integrated power of the reference channel within the reference's integration bandwidth.
 PSD Sets the reference to the mean of the power spectral density (dBm/Hz) of the reference channel.
 The trace and the absolute and relative limits line are also in dBm/Hz Peak Sets the reference to the Peak power of the reference channel.
 Offset definition Defines the relative position of the start/stop frequency of an offset.
 Choose the offset definition based on the standard.
 Ref center to OS center Specifies that the start/stop frequencies are defined from the center frequency of the reference channel to the center of the filter BW.
 Ref center to OS edge Specifies that the start/stop frequencies are defined from the center frequency of the reference channel to the center of the (inner) edge of the filter BW of the offset.
 Ref Edge to OS center Specifies that the start/stop frequencies are defined from the edge of the reference channel to the center of the filter BW of the offset.
 Ref Edge to OS edge Specifies that the start/stop frequencies are defined from the edge of the reference channel to the (inner) edge of the filter BW of the offset.
 Filter Shape Specifies the shape of the filter determined by the window that is applied to the data record, in the spectrum analysis, to reduce spectral leakage.
 3GPP specifies a Gaussian window shape be applied to the reference channel measurements.
 Gaussian This filter shape provides optimal localization in the frequency domain.
 Rectangular This filter shape provides the best frequency, worst magnitude resolution.
 This is essentially the same as no window.